Natural Tips for Boosting Your Immune System

 Gut health – yes it is true, all health starts in the gut.
 Our digestive tract has approximately 70% of our immune system so it is very important to establish good gut health to support our immune system.
 This means addressing and treating the cause of any bloating, acid reflux, burping, indigestion, constipation, and/or diarrhea you may be experiencing.
 Probiotics are just one solution but to identify the real triggers, booking an appointment with a healthcare provider such as a naturopathic doctor can help you identify the root cause.

-An immunity booster injection – this contains Echinacea and some cold/flu symptom-based homeopathics.
+An immunity booster injection or IV – Get key immune boosting nutrients right into your bloodstream like lots of Vitamin C, B vitamins, and glutathione.
 This is not a substitute for the flu shot as it does not target a specific influenza strain.
 The immunity booster works to provide an additional boost to your overall immunity.

 Vitamin D and Vitamin C – if there are any two supplements that should be on your kitchen counter, these are the two!
 Vitamin D helps support immune function and immune cells.
 Vitamin C helps stimulate the immune system and research has shown that it is most effective at the first onset of a cold.

-If you would like an individualized assessment regarding any of the above or for an immunity booster injection, please book an appointment at one of the two locations – Ascent Integrative Health (downtown) or Vitamins First (NW).
+If you would like an individualized assessment regarding any of the above or for an immunity booster IV/injection, contact me for booking your appointment.